-- INCISORS: grooming and nibbling - CANINES: catching and holding prey ('fangs') - PREMOLARS: holding and cutting food into segments - MOLARS: grinding food; however mandibular molars in carnivores ('lower carnassials') also have a cutting function
+- INCISORS: grooming and nibbling - CANINES: prehension catching and holding prey ('fangs') - PREMOLARS: holding and cutting food into segments - MOLARS: grinding food; however the first mandibular molars in carnivores ('lower carnassials', LM1) also have a cutting function

 The cat is a true carnivore.
 It has evolved to have only those teeth essential to groom, catch prey and cut food.
-It has fewer teeth than the dog and only one flat-surfaced molar in each side of the maxilla.
+It has fewer premolars than the dog and only one (first) molar in each quadrant - the lower carnassials and a small, flat-surfaced molar in each side of the maxilla.

 Teeth also differ with maturity.
 Like us, cats and dogs have deciduous ('primary' / 'baby' / 'milk') teeth which are shed and replaced by permanent ('secondary'/ 'adult') teeth as the animal matures.